-D. The reallocation of Technical Assistance (TA) funds to Juvenile Intervention (JI) allocation.
+C. The reallocation of Technical Assistance (TA) funds to Juvenile Intervention allocation.
 The amount requested by staff to be transferred to cover all of the Juvenile Intervention grants is \$10,000.
-The remaining balance of TA funds will be \$6,000 with the transfer.
+If this transfer is approved, the remaining balance of TA funds will be \$6,000.

-Executive Committee Recommendation: To ratify their decision to transfer \$10,000 of TA funds to the JI allocation.
+Staff Recommendation: To transfer \$10,000 of TA funds to the Juvenile Intervention allocation.
+To have this action ratified at the next Board meeting.